Accounting conferences can be an excellent source of new ideas and connections for firm owners.

 AFP embraces the new dual event strategy (in-person and virtual).
 Many accounting conferences offer recordings, virtual conferences, or remote access to sessions, but the Treasury & Finance conference has two separate, yet valuable tracks.

 It’s almost two events happening simultaneously.
-Many of the speaker sessions crossover, but AFP creates “virtual” exhibit halls and round tables for those attending from the home or office.
+Many of the speaker sessions cross over, but AFP creates “virtual” exhibit halls and round tables for those attending from the home or office.

 Key benefits:

-6. Sage Transform
+6. Sage Future

 Event format: In-person (with virtual options)

-“Transform” is the new nametag on what was Sage Intacct Advantage, in years passed.
+“Future” is the new nametag on what was Sage Intacct Advantage, in years passed.
 The conference, since it’s put on by Sage, offers personalized experiences for Intacct users, including 1:1 sessions with your account manager, upon request.

 Plus, there are networking events, keynotes, and expo halls to explore, connect, and give you ideas to grow.

-• The one-on-one sessions to get more out of Intacct is a unique and classy touch.
+- The one-on-one sessions to get more out of Intacct is a unique and classy touch.

-• Pre-conference training is available, which is nice if you’re heavily invested in the Sage ecosystem.
+- Pre-conference training is available, which is nice if you’re heavily invested in the Sage ecosystem.

 7. Ignite Conference